Grandma's old fashioned pudding recipes will help you to make traditional pudding desserts that will taste every bit as good as hers.

-By the reign of Queen Elizabeth the First, people were making sweet puddings of flour, sugar, fruits, nuts, and spices.
-These were either baked in pans or boiled in a sheep's stomach and eventually, in cloth "pudding bags."
+By the time of Queen Elizabeth the First's reign (1558-1603), sweet puddings made from fine flour, sugar, fruits, nuts, and spices became popular.
+These sweet puddings were either baked in pans or boiled in a sheep's stomach or cloth "pudding bags."

-By the late 1700s, few puddings contained meat, and sweet varieties featuring ingredients such as fine bread, rice, and lemon became forever popularized as desserts, along with the ever popular trifles.
+As time passed on to the late 1700s, few puddings contained meat anymore.
+Sweet varieties featuring ingredients such as fine bread, rice, and lemon became forever popularized as desserts along with ever-popular trifles.

-Many of the old fashioned pudding recipes on this site evolved from the earlier varieties once made in royal kitchens and crofter's cottages.
+Many old fashioned pudding recipes published on this site evolved from earlier varieties once made in royal kitchens and crofter's cottages.